swaynesto/azure-network-protocols/README.md

   Now that we're finished observing the network, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT!
 This will prevent you from incurring additional charges and you won't be left surprised!
 </p>
 <p>
   Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
-You'll typically be notified or can click unde the bell notification just to make sure.
+You'll typically be notified or can click the bell notification just to make sure.
 </p>
 </p>